korylprince/BISDDocs/cluster/index.rst

 Web services have been abstracted out to their separate components.
 This way they can be split among different servers.

+In reality, this just means that we run our :doc:`Web <web>` servers on different servers than :doc:`MySQL <db>` runs on.
+We also throw in a :doc:`Load Balancer <lb>` to allow multiple :doc:`Web <web>` servers to run the same service, and to take on the HTTPS strain.

 Cluster Components
 ^^^^^^^^^^^^^^^^^^